If you need to park your car at UWA:

 If you live in any of the following postcode areas you are not eligible for a Student parking permit:

 Please complete the yellow student parking permit exemption application form if you'd like to apply for an exemption to any of these restrictions.
 Please email the completed form to Parking Permits.

 Permits purchased from studentConnect will be posted to your contact address.

 You should apply for a student parking permit before the beginning of semester, because long delays may occur.

-Full year and Semester 1 permits will be available from 23 January 2017.
+Semester 1 permits will be available from 9 January 2020 from our office.
+Online sales from 14 February 2020.

 If you have a student parking permit, you can park in the yellow parking areas (car parks 1, 4, 8, 9, 21 [upper], 31, 35, 37 and 43).